Audi Q6 e-tron

 PPE drivetrain

 The wheel widths on the front and rear axles will differ significantly to accommodate the rear-focused weight distribution – for more grip and driving dynamics.
-In addition, wheel sizes of up to 22 inches will provide further performance potential.

 The Audi Drive Select is combined with the air suspension in the all-electric Q6 but may also be combined with the steel suspension.
 The system reacts to the condition of the road but also the speed, longitudinal and lateral acceleration, accelerator pedal modulation, steering behavior, and the position level of the car.